 The City of Springfield is a federal entitlement community, which means that it receives an annual allotment of federal funds to carry out economic development, community development, and housing activities under several HUD programs.
-Annual funding amounts are determined by a formula and are dependant on annual federal budget allocations.
+Annual funding amounts are determined by a formula and are dependent on annual federal budget allocations.
 The City expects that, over the next five years, it will receive approximate annual allocations of \$3.5 million in CDBG funds, \$1 million in HOME funds, and \$325,000 in ESG funds.
 The City also receives approximately \$450,000 annually for addressing the housing needs of persons with AIDS in the three-county (Hampden, Hampshire, Franklin) eligible metropolitan statistical area (EMSA).
-The City also plans to use HUD Section 108 funding as a financing resource to reach its goals and objectives.